-As of December 31, 2006, we held natural gas leases in the Robinson's Bend Field that are still within their original lease term and are not currently held by production.
-Unless we establish commercial production on the properties subject to these leases, most of these leases will expire between January 2007 and October 2010.
-Leases covering approximately 939 net acres are scheduled to expire before December 31, 2007.
-If our leases expire, we will lose our right to develop the related properties.
+We hold natural gas leases that are still within their original lease term and are not currently held by production.
+Unless we establish commercial production on the properties subject to these leases, these leases will expire.
+If our leases expire in the Black Warrior Basin or in the Cherokee Basin, we will lose our right to develop the related properties.